leftfield-geospatial/map-thicket-agc/README.md

 git clone https://github.com/dugalh/map_thicket_agc.git
 pip install -e map_thicket_agc
 ```
-3) Create the [data/inputs/imagery](data/inputs/imagery) direcory and download the [satellite and aerial imagery](https://1drv.ms/u/s!Aq0bZ0KcAqFZgRbcRhS5iDFdqC8F?e=gu3qLf) into it.
+3) Create the [data/inputs/imagery](data/inputs/imagery) directory and download the [satellite and aerial imagery](https://1drv.ms/u/s!Aq0bZ0KcAqFZgRbcRhS5iDFdqC8F?e=gu3qLf) into it

 ### Requirements
 Listed dependencies are installed in the process above.
-The `geopandas` and `rasterio` packages have binary dependencies that are not directly availble through `pip`, hence the recommendation for using `conda`.
+The `geopandas` and `rasterio` packages have binary dependencies that are not directly available through `pip`, hence the recommendation for using `conda`.

   - python >= 3.6
   - geopandas >= 0.8